BlockPainterIndustry/NewAdventures1.20.1/README.md

 ## Future Plans

 First Alpha Version: The mod will reach the first alpha Version (Version: alpha-0.1.0).
-Version alpha-0.1.0 will also be the first version I will release.
+Version alpha-0.1.0 will also be the first version I will release. (alpha-0.1.0 uploaded)

+You can find the roadmap on [curseforge](https://www.curseforge.com/minecraft/mc-mods/new-adventures-adventure-magic-alchemy).
+This is only a roughly plan for the alpha version.

 ## Warning